robotstreamer/rsfiles/README.md

 7. Open OBS Studio and navigate to Tools > VirtualCam and check AutoStart and start the VCAM if it's not started already.
 8. Execute the start batch file and you'll now be streaming live to RobotStreamer!

-If you have any questions, comments, or concerns please leave them in #game-stream-setup on our Discord at: https://discord.gg/n6B7ymy
+If you have any questions, comments, or concerns please leave them in #stream-support on our Discord at: https://discord.gg/n6B7ymy

 If you have direct issues with the installer only, contact matical#9282 for assistance.